ALL Metrics

 Results

 First, I found that all-cause mortality among unvaccinated was higher than among vaccinated.
-But, as the pattern was similar concerning mortality not involving COVID-19, the discrepancy is attributed mainly to unvaccinated having inferior health at the outset.
-There was nonetheless significant protection for vaccinated between July 21 and Jan 22.
-Absent of control variables as a means to compare non-randomized groups, I reached that finding by differentiating all-cause mortality from mortality not involving COVID-19.
-However, while mortality not involving COVID-19 decreased among unvaccinated compared to the first observation month, it was high among vaccinated, i.e., a relative increase in mortality among vaccinated.
+But, as the pattern was similar concerning mortality not involving COVID-19, the discrepancy may be attributed mainly to unvaccinated having inferior health at the outset.
+There were nonetheless indications of significant protection for vaccinated between July 21 and Jan 22.
+In the absence of control variables as a means to compare non-randomized groups, I reached that conclusion by contrasting all-cause mortality with mortality not involving COVID-19.
+However, while mortality not involving COVID-19 decreased among unvaccinated compared to the first observation month, it remained high among vaccinated, indicating a relative increase.

 Conclusions

-An interpretation is that vaccination, despite temporary protection, increased mortality.
+An interpretation is that vaccination, despite a potential temporary protection, may have increased mortality.
 Strengthening the interpretation was relatively high mortality among vaccinated not involving COVID-19 counterintuitively following periods of excess mortality.
-Further strengthening the interpretation was relatively high mortality not involving COVID-19 among vaccinated, corresponding with excess mortality during much of the same period.
-An implication of the study, which particularly has relevance for future pandemics, is that vaccinated may have a limited time window of protection and can even be exposed to detrimental health consequences.
-The pattern should be followed up over an extended period in future research.
+Further strengthening the interpretation was the relatively high mortality not involving COVID-19 among vaccinated, corresponding with excess mortality during much of the same period.
+Future research should include data over a longer period than those available for this study.
 Also, future research should examine different age groups, vaccination types, and the number of doses given.

 Keywords